srvrguy/recaptcha-for-smf/README.md

 -----
 This modification allows you to use the [reCAPTCHA verification system] (http://www.google.com/recaptcha) instead of the built-in Visual Verification system.
-It supports SMF 1.1.2 and newer.
+It supports SMF 2.0.

 Portions of the code use the PHP reCAPTCHA API.